hiroraba/Hani/README.md

 Microposts
 ============
-This is micropost web app for plactice Ruby On Rails.
+This is micropost web app for plactice Ruby On Rails!